-In the event of a disclosure of peer on peer sexual violence, we will make an immediate risk and needs assessment.
+In the event of a disclosure of child-on-child sexual violence, we will make an immediate risk and needs assessment.
 The risk and needs assessment will consider:

-- the victim, especially their protection and support; - whether there may have been other victims, - the alleged perpetrator(s); and - all the other children, (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms.
+- the victim, especially their protection and support; - whether there may have been other victims, including consideration of siblings who may be at risk; - the alleged perpetrator(s); and - all the other children, (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms.

-More information about these options in relation to sexual violence and sexual harassment can be found in Part 5 of KCSIE (2021).
+More information about these options in relation to sexual violence and sexual harassment can be found in Part 5 of KCSIE (2022).